 The best piece of advice we can share (and share again) is to keep Workday Security simple.
 We’ve seen so many organizations get into the mode of making changes to fix every single issue only to realize that they’ve added so many new features that the system has more problems than when they started.

 Keep your security solutions simple.
-When you do create privacy and security restrictions, do your best to avoid a lot of intersections in Security with too many exclusions.
+When you create privacy and security restrictions, do your best to avoid a lot of intersections in Security with too many exclusions.
 Especially as you try to navigate your own change management plan as your company expands and employees come and go, simplifying who has access to what is important.

 Improper Setup for Integrations